-- In a medium bowl, mix together flour, baking powder, baking soda, cinnamon, nutmeg, and salt.
+- Mix the flour, baking powder, baking soda, cinnamon, nutmeg, and salt in a medium bowl.
 Set aside.

 - In a large mixing bowl, beat eggs until fluffy and pale in color.
-Add in sugar and butter, and continue beating for 1-2 minutes.
-Add in buttermilk and vanilla and mix well.
+Add in the sugar and butter, and continue beating for 1-2 minutes.
+Next, mix in the buttermilk and vanilla extract.

 - Add in the dry ingredients and mix until just combined, where no flour remains.

 - Scoop batter into muffin liners, filling about ⅔ full.